dieselfox1/fincommerce/packages/php/email-editor/README.md

 ## Logging

 The email editor package includes logging functionality to help developers identify and debug issues.
-The package provides a simple logger that can either write to WordPress debug log or delegate to another logger.
+The package provides a simple logger that can either write to finpress debug log or delegate to another logger.

 ### Usage